-The same in Japan in the 2019 Rugby Union world cup.
+The same in Japan at the 2019 Rugby Union world cup.

-Everything was done as part of a bigger plan of where I was trying to get the athlete to.
+Everything was done as part of the bigger plan of where I was trying to get the athlete to.

-This allowed me clarity and ultimately confidence to answer difficult questions about when they will be ready to train or play again.
+This gave me the clarity and ultimately the confidence to answer difficult questions about when they will be ready to train or play again.